rmolinamir/import-sorter-redux/README.md

   // If always/multiLine then adds a trailing comma at the end of the imports for 'single and multi' and 'multi-line' imports respectively.
 Default is none therefore no trailing comma
   "importSorter.importStringConfiguration.trailingComma": "none",

   // The default number of empty lines after any group.
-This has lesser priority then empty lines in rules "importSorter.sortConfiguration.customOrderingRules.defaultNumberOfEmptyLinesAfterGroup": 1,
+This has lesser priority than empty lines in rules "importSorter.sortConfiguration.customOrderingRules.defaultNumberOfEmptyLinesAfterGroup": 1,

-  // The default order level of everything which is not included into rules "importSorter.sortConfiguration.customOrderingRules.defaultOrderLevel": 20,
+  // The default order level of everything that is not included in rules "importSorter.sortConfiguration.customOrderingRules.defaultOrderLevel": 20,

   // Disable sorting of path on the default group "importSorter.sortConfiguration.customOrderingRules.disableDefaultOrderSort": false,

-  // The default order level of everything which is not included into rules "importSorter.sortConfiguration.customOrderingRules.rules": [
+  // The default order level of everything that is not included in rules "importSorter.sortConfiguration.customOrderingRules.rules": [
         {
             "type": "importMember",